jarviscanada/jarvis_data_eng_HarikrishnaPillai/core_java/grep/README.md

 # Improvement
 - Instead of storing each lines into a list if the pattern matching process happens simultaneously along with reading each line it can decrease the need of heap memory
 - Instead of passing inputs as arguments the application can be made interactive making another process for User Interface
-- Inputs can be validated
+- The only input validation that occurs now is for number of arguments this can be upgraded to checking if the inputs are in a given format